What's the Sperrins judicial review and how's it opposing extraction?

-In 2019, Northern Ireland’s Department for the Economy granted three mineral prospecting licenses (MPL) – one to Flintridge Resources Ltd and two to Dalradian Gold Ltd.
+In 2019, Northern Ireland’s Department for the Economy granted 3 mineral prospecting licences (MPL) – 1 to Flintridge Resources Ltd and 2 to Dalradian Gold Ltd.

 The licensed areas also cover Special Areas of Conservation, which are protected under the Habitats Directive and the Conservation (Natural Habitats) Regulations (Northern Ireland).